KrispyRen/eskomsepush/README.md

 # eskomsepush

 ## Description
-Python wrapper for the EskomSePush API
+Python wrapper for the EskomSePush API to get the Eskom Loadshedding schedule for your area

 ## Disclaimer
 I am a beginner programmer and this is my first code commit.
 If you have better ways of coding it or find bugs in my code, please feel free to fix :)